lrc-se/aoc-2021/README.md

 ### Day 17 (Python)

 Saves some time by only considering the part of the flight path below the zero line, but it's not very pretty and there's huge room for improvements.

+### Day 18 (JavaScript)

+Could take some shortcuts here due to JavaScript's dynamic typing.
+Reduction is performed in-place but each addition parses a new pair from its combined string representation, which turned out to be faster and also preserves the original input data.